zecure/shadowd.zecure.org/content/overview/shadowd.md

     make shadowd
     make install

-### Autostart
+#### Autostart

-If you compile shadowd from source it will not start automatically on boot, so you will have to set this up manually.
+If you compile shadowd from source it will not start automatically on boot, so you will have to set up the autostart manually as well.
 How exactly this is done depends on your operating system.
 You can find init scripts for the most common Linux distributions in the [packaging repository](https://github.com/zecure/packaging).